-The primary function of a PADI Scuba Diving Instructor is to teach people how to safely Scuba Dive while having fun.
-So not surprisingly a large part of your PADI Instructor Course consists of learning how to teach in Confined Water where your future students will first be introduced to Scuba Diving skills.
+The primary function of a PADI Instructor is to teach people how to safely scuba dive while having fun.
+So not surprisingly a large part of your PADI Instructor Course consists of learning how to teach in Confined Water where your future students will first be introduced to scuba diving skills.
 You will give teaching presentations as the PADI Instructor with your fellow IDC Candidates role playing the students in “your class” You will be teaching skills from the PADI Open Water Course and PADI Rescue Diver Course in the pool.
-However the students in your class will have some problems or make some mistakes, as real students do.
+However, the students in your class will have some problems or will make some mistakes, as real students do.
 As the Instructor it is now up to you to react correctly to stop it from happening.
-Or if the problem happens then does he instructor candidates reacts correctly when a problem does arise.
+Or if the problem happens then does the instructor candidates react correctly when a problem does arise.

-On your Indepth PADI Instructor Course you are given at least four of these!
-You will have ample times to practice and improve your teaching skills and prepare you for the IE so relax and remember that’s what you are here to learn.
+On your Indepth PADI Instructor Course you are given at least 4 of these!
+You will have ample times to practice and improve your teaching skills and prepare you for the IE. So please relax, and remember that’s what you are here to learn.

-This is a simply a repetition of the 24 Skill Circuit that you have already mastered when you completed your PADI Divemaster Course.
-This is done in CW at the very beginning of the PADI Instructor Course to establish that your skills are of demonstration quality.
-The Evaluation criterion is EXACTLY the same at that on your Divemaster Course so no surprises there.
-You can find it listed in your PADI Instructor manual in the Divemaster Course Section.
+This is a simply a repetition of the 24 Skills from the Skill Circuit that you have already mastered when you completed your PADI Divemaster Course.
+This is done in CW at the very beginning of the IDC to establish that your skills are of demonstration quality.
+The Evaluation criteria on the PADI Instructor Development Course is EXACTLY the same at that on your Divemaster Courses.
+So no surprises there.
+You can find it listed in your PADI Instructor manual in the PADI Divemaster Course Section.

 This is also run as a half day workshop on our Indepth 3 Day IDC Prep.
-We spend half a day in the pool to work on your skill demonstrations along with your PADI Course Director or IDC Staff Instructor.
-We also like to run a demonstration of Rescue Exercise #7 as you will be teaching it on the PADI Instructor Course.
+We spend half a day in the pool to work on your skill demonstrations along with your Course Director or IDC Staff Instructor.
+We also like to run a demonstration of Rescue Exercise #7 as you will be teaching it on the IDC.

 When was the last time you DEMONSTRATED Scuba Unit Remove and Replace Underwater?
 Or Weight Belt Remove and Replace at the surface?
 Or everyone’s favorite – CESA?

 Open Water teaching presentations make up the other in-water part of the IDC and IE. This is where you will need to be at the top of things.
-This will be when you take your future students out into a real Open Water environment.
-After an IDC Staff presentation on teaching out in the Open Water, you will give your OW Teaching Presentations.
-These can be from the PADI Open Water course, PADI Adventures in Diving Program and the PADI Rescue Diver course.
+The same as after the IE when you take your own students out into a real Open Water environment.
+After an IDC Staff presentation on teaching in Open Water, you will give your OW Teaching Presentations.
+These can be from the PADI Open Water course, PADI Advanced Open Water Course or the PADI Rescue Diver course.
 You will also learn how to teach multiple skills from different courses in the same presentation becoming more functional as a PADI Instructor.

 PADI Instructor Course Standards require 2 OW Teaching Presentations of two combined skills: on your Indepth IDC you will do a minimum of THREE!

-PADI IDC Standards require three KD Teaching Presentations.
-However you will be giving a minimum of FOUR of these on your Indepth PADI Instructor Course / IDC.
-Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver course or Divemaster Course.
+PADI IDC Standards require 3 KD Teaching Presentations.
+However you will be giving a minimum of FOUR of these on your Indepth IDC.
+Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver Course or Divemaster Course.

-The Dive theory exams are similar to the ones you have already completed during your PADI Divemaster Course and IDC Prep.
+The PADI Dive Theory exams are similar to the ones you have already completed during your PADI Divemaster Course and the IDC Prep.

 - Dive Skills and the Environment